caspergrl/GT-UX-UI-Dec2022-June2023/04-Week/01-lesson.md

 ## SLIDE 5
 ### What Is UX Writing?

 UX writing is part of content strategy.
+Content strategy focuses on the planning, creation, delivery, and governance of content.
+Content not only includes the words on the page but also the images and multimedia that are used.
+Ensuring that you have useful and usable content, that is well structured, and easily found is vital to improving the user experience of a product.

  The UX writer is responsible for all the text the user encounters when navigating around a product.
 If you enjoy writing, you might want to explore this career path.
 In this course, you'll act as your own UX writer.

 - It is the practice of designing the words people see when they interact with software UIs.
 - It’s about designing the conversation between a product and its user.
 - UX writing is a growing field.

-> :briefcase: **Employer Competitive Note:** Real-world UX writers are responsible for all the text the user encounters when navigating around a product.
-This career path is ideal for designers who have a passion for writing.

 ## SLIDE 6
 UX writers are responsible for all of the text the user encounters when navigating around a product.

-### Who Hires UX Writers?

-- San Francisco companies lead the trend: Dropbox, Facebook, Airbnb, Pinterest, Google, and Spotify have UX writing, content strategy, or content design teams.
+HOWEVER, UX Designers do some degree of UX writing, often in the form of microcopy - the tiny pieces of copy found on websites, applications, and products.
+These short sentences tell a user what to do, address user concerns, provide context to a situation, and help tell the greater story about your brand, product, and the way you do business.

 ## SLIDE 7
 ### Content Strategy

 Content strategy has been around for a long time.
 Large corporations such as Disney, Wells Fargo, and Mayo Clinic have had functional content strategy teams for years.
 So why do we care about it in UX?
-The answer is simple: it's nearly impossible to design a great UX for bad content.
-If you're passionate about creating a better UX, you'll also care about delivering useful, usable, engaging content.
+The answer is simple: it's nearly impossible to design a great UX for bad content - the content is a part of the user experience.
+If you're passionate about creating a better UX, you'll also need to care about delivering useful, usable, engaging content.

-- ***Review the Content Strategy Helps UX Strategy Slide.***
+Content Lifecycle:
+- Conduct an audit
+- Build a strategy
+- Plan how to implement processes surrounding content production and maintenance
+- Create the copy and a compliance/governance model
+- Maintain over time

 ## SLIDE 8
 Review

 ## SLIDE 9
-### How Is UX Writing Different From Other Writing?
+### UX Writing Is Human-Centered Problem Solving

-- UX writing is a specialized form of writing because of its context (software) and the environment in which it’s produced (technology companies).
+Takes into account the users' context, mental model, behavior and way of thinking.

 ### Lyft vs. UberPool UX Writing Example